Edit

 • Additional Slurm Features

-The following features available in CycleCloud 7 are not available in CycleCloud 8:
+The following features available in CycleCloud 7 aren't available in CycleCloud 8:

 Impact

-Clusters created with CycleCloud 7 will continue to work; however, these clusters make use of Python 2 and are not supported.
+Clusters that you created with CycleCloud 7 continue to work, but Python 2 is no longer supported.

-CycleCloud 8 has a different package name, cyclecloud8, to prevent accidental upgrade from one major version to the next.
+CycleCloud 8 uses a different package name, cyclecloud8, to prevent accidental upgrades between major versions.
 There are incompatible changes between major versions.
-You cannot install both cyclecloud and cyclecloud8 on the same machine.
+You can't install both cyclecloud and cyclecloud8 on the same machine.

-The supported upgrade path is to remove the cyclecloud package and install cyclecloud8.
-Your data and configuration directories within /opt/cycle_server will be preserved upon removal of the cyclecloud package.
-Upon installing cyclecloud8, the installation scripts will detect existing data and configuration then run through any upgrade migrations automatically.
+To upgrade, remove the cyclecloud package and install cyclecloud8.
+When you remove the cyclecloud package, your data and configuration directories in /opt/cycle_server are preserved.
+When you install cyclecloud8, the installation scripts detect existing data and configuration files and automatically run any upgrade migrations.

-Upgrading may have undesired consequences on your CycleCloud environment and any running clusters.
-We recommend testing all upgrades in a development or staging environment to minimize risk on production workloads.
+Upgrading might cause undesired consequences for your CycleCloud environment and any running clusters.
+To minimize risk for production workloads, we recommend testing all upgrades in a development or staging environment.

 Migration strategy